What Is Roll Forward Testing? Tips to Boost SOX Program Efficiency

 Interim Testing

-After the design walkthrough has been performed, and around mid-year (typically July/August), the SOX team will plan for their interim testing phase.
-During the interim test phase, the SOX team will test the majority of the key controls and samples required, and also will test to ensure that the deficiencies identified within the walkthrough phase have now been addressed.
+After the design walkthrough has been performed, and around mid-year (typically July/August), the audit team will plan for their interim testing phase.
+During the interim test phase, the audit team will test the majority of the key controls and samples required and also will test to ensure that the deficiencies identified within the walkthrough phase have now been addressed.
 This mid-year testing typically includes samples from the second quarter.
 The objective during interim testing is to ensure that all key controls that can be tested have been tested.
 The most common exceptions are those controls that are only performed annually during the third or fourth quarters of the fiscal year.

 Roll Forward Testing

 Roll forward testing bridges the timing gap between the prior testing phases, but before the conclusion of the audit for the financial year.
-It is based on the assumption that if you perform testing earlier in the year, you will need to perform additional testing near the end of the year (typically samples from Q4) to provide assurance that the controls tested earlier in the year are still effective.
+It is based on the assumption that if you performed testing earlier in the year, you will need to perform additional testing near the end of the year (typically samples from Q4) to provide assurance that the controls tested earlier in the year are still effective.

 For example, for lower risk and more routine controls, the SOX team can perform inquiries with process owners to provide assurance that the control is still operating effectively.
 Note that inquiry is unlikely to be a sufficient testing approach for a control that is more complex, higher risk, or subjective.
 For higher risk controls, the SOX team can perform full testing /re-performance of the control for a sample of one (i.e. monthly/quarterly controls).

-For public companies, PCAOB Standards require that auditors perform roll forward procedures to update the results of interim testing to year-end.
+For public companies, PCAOB Standards require that auditors perform roll-forward procedures to update the results of interim testing to year-end.
 The amount of evidence needed from roll-forward testing procedures depends on the following factors:

-• The risk, nature and results during the interim testing of the control
+• The risk, nature, and results during the interim testing of the control

 • The sufficiency of the evidence obtained during the interim testing